Recently I decided to rebrand, it was time.

-Personally, my old colour palette, editing, logo and message didn’t speak to me anymore and considering I created all my previous branding aged 16 – it was okay to change it up to a more ”grown up” brand I would say. (thankfully)
+Personally, my old colour palette, editing, logo and overall brand message didn’t speak to me and my audience anymore and considering I created all my previous branding aged 16 – it was okay to change it up to a more ”grown up” brand I would say. (thankfully)

 My brand now truly represents what my vision is moving forward into the future but I know some of you might still be on the edge of rebranding and considering if it is something you need to invest in right now at this stage.

 Which is why I have listed my main 7 signs to look out for and when you say yes (even an almost yes) to most of the ones below, it is time my friend.